This post was most recently updated on June 1st, 2021

 There are a lot of benefits to using orange peels in the garden.
 They are non toxic and renewable as well as being a waste product.
-They add nutrients to the soil and keep pests away.
+They add nutrients to the and keep pests away.

 What can I use orange peels for in the garden?

 Orange peels and other citrus peels have many uses in the garden and outdoors.
 Read on to find out more.